INDEPENDENCE BEGAN IN NOVEMBER 2013!!!

 I was asked once, "How does one person change the world?"
 My reply was, "One story at a time".
 The diagnosis of autism was a rare one back in 1988 - only 1:10,000 affected.
 Then the numbers grew.....and people began to notice.

 Even though most people know the word autism now, we still have a long way to go to make this world a better place for those on the spectrum.
-Thank you for helping me promote autism awareness - thank you world, for willing to listen and to open your heart and mind to the mysterious puzzle that is autism.
+Thank you for helping me promote autism awareness.
+Thank you world, for your willingness to listen and to open your heart and mind to the mysterious puzzle that is autism.

 At that time Autism Prevalence was rare - only 1:10,000

 The current prevalence is currently 1:88, or 1:54 boys.